| Real Name | Roman Arkadyevich Abramovich |

 Marriages and children

-His eldest daughter Anna is a graduate of Columbia University and lives in New York City,[120] and his daughter Sofia is a professional equestrian who lives in London after graduating from Royal Holloway, University of London.[121]
-She has publicly criticised Putin for the 2022 Russian invasion of Ukraine.[121]
+His eldest daughter Anna is a graduate of Columbia University and lives in New York City,[137] and his daughter Sofia is a professional equestrian who lives in London after graduating from Royal Holloway, University of London.[138]
+She owns 30 horses, many valued at over $500,000 each.[139]
+She has publicly criticised Putin for the 2022 Russian invasion of Ukraine.[138]

 In October 2006, reports circulated that Irina was seeking a divorce; the reports were denied.[140][141]
 However, they divorced in Russia in March 2007,[22] with a reported settlement of US$300 million (€213 million).[142]